Do you suffer from motion sickness while riding in a car, airplane, boat or amusement park ride? You may have BVD.

 - Standing up quickly from a seated position

-- Reading or watching digital devices while in motion
+- Reading a book or watching a video while in motion

 Treatment for motion sickness associated with BVD

-BVD is successfully treated with prismatic lenses prescribed by an eye doctor.
+BVD is successfully treated with micro-prismatic lenses prescribed by an eye doctor.

 Prismatic lenses work to correct the misalignment in your eyes by manipulating incoming light before it enters your eyes so that when the images from the two eyes reach the brain, the brain can fuse them into a single image.